DavidPickles/history/french-revolutions.md

 ## 1852 - 1871 Second French Empire

-- Louis Napoleon changes the constitution to be able to server longer as president, but then proclaims himself Emperor Napoleon III.
+- Louis Napoleon changes the constitution to be able to serve longer as president, but then proclaims himself Emperor Napoleon III.
 - This is a coup d'etat which results in a Napoleon becoming emperor, and so is reminiscent of his uncle's ascendency to power, hence the quote (misquote actually): 'history always repeats itself, the first time as tragedy the second time as farce'
 - A bit unfair, Napoleon III is an energetic and successful reformer.
 - Responsible for enormous amounts of modernisation, industrialisation, and city reconstruction, especially in Paris.